Thanks for your interest in the Fossil Free campaign. We don’t have answers to every question, but here are a few that we’ve been hearing a lot:

 - Shanxi Coking Co.
 Ltd.

 - Exxaro Resources Ltd.

 - Gazprom OAO

 Nope — none of us at 350.org are experts on financial markets, but we’ve talked to a lot of divestment experts and they’ve given us a few tips.
 It’s useful to have the phone number or email address from a local economist, broker or financial analyst, but it’s not necessary.
 To kick off a campaign, all you need to do is download this Divestment-in-a-Box toolkit, pull together a crew of your friends and colleagues, and get to work!

 We have a whole crew of folks at 350.org Headquarters happy to answer your questions and help you along — you can reach us at email@example.com.

-A common refrain from administrators, and even sometimes College Presidents or Board members is “We can’t divest because we don’t even know where the money is invested — and even if we did know, we couldn’t make that information public because it would reduce our profits.”
+A common refrain from administrators, and even sometimes university Presidents or Board members is “We can’t divest because we don’t even know where the money is invested — and even if we did know, we couldn’t make that information public because it would reduce our profits.”

 Well, here’s where you get to play your trump card.
 It may be true that administrators don’t know what stocks or bonds they own at any given moment, but administrators and boards hire the money managers, and thus get to decide where their money is, or isn’t, invested.
 If they really wanted to divest from fossil fuels, all they would have to do is tell the money managers to do just that!